Do you always know who you’re talking to online?

 It’s not always easy to see that online grooming is happening, as the signs aren’t always clear.
-The following may happen:

-- you may get lots of messages
+You may get lots of messages

-- be asked to keep conversations a secret
+You may be asked to keep conversations a secret

-- messaging may get more sexual over time
+Messaging may get more sexual over time

-- you may be blackmailed or threatened that a sexual image you have shared with this person will then be posted online.
+You may be blackmailed or threatened that a sexual image you have shared with this person will then be posted online